Reignac Grand Vin 2009

 See all reviews from this customer

-Very disappointing—there was a lot of hype surrounding this estate, but in the end, it didn't amount to much.
+Very disappointing—there was a lot of hype surrounding this estate, but in the end, it wasn't much to write home about.

 See all reviews from this customer